MCP for Facebook in ChatGPT and Claude with Kondado

 Because the answer comes from your own data, organized by something that understands the page.
 A generic assistant, on its own, does not know your Facebook: it guesses from what it saw on the internet.
 With the Kondado MCP, ChatGPT and Claude read your page already replicated into Via Kondado and answer with the right number.
 And there are three traps the AI stumbles into on its own that Kondado already handles:

-• Pages that migrated to Facebook's new model.
+- Pages that migrated to Facebook's new model.
 When a page moves to the newer model, certain old metrics stop being reported.
-The AI on its own does not notice and may invent a number; with Kondado, it uses the metrics that remain valid and flags when something is no longer available, instead of guessing.
+The AI on its own does not notice and may invent a number; with Kondado, the analysis relies on the metrics that remain valid — posts, reactions, comments and followers — instead of guessing the ones that went away.

 That difference is what makes the analysis reliable.
 When a number does not match the Facebook panel, the assistant explains why instead of inventing.
 And once the Kondado MCP is connected, ChatGPT and Claude answer about your page straight from your phone: you ask from wherever you are and get the number on the spot.
 Support is available via chat.